Sociology of the Internet: Public digital sociology

-Public sociology using digital media is a form of public sociology that involves publishing sociological materials in online accessible spaces and subsequent interaction with publics in these spaces.
+Public sociology using digital media is a form of public sociology that involves publishing sociological materials in online, publicly accessible spaces and subsequent interaction with the public in these spaces.
 This has been referred to as "e-public sociology".

-Social media has changed the ways the public sociology was perceived and given rise to digital evolution in this field.
-The vast open platform of communication has provided opportunities for sociologists to come out from the notion of small group sociology or publics to a vast audience.
+Social media has changed the way the sociology is perceived and given rise to digital evolution in this field.
+The open platform for communication has provided sociologists with opportunities to move beyond the notion of small-group sociology to reach a global audience.

-Blogging was the initial social media platform being utilized by sociologists.
-Sociologists like Eszter Hargittai, Chris Bertram, and Kieran Healy were few amongst those who started using blogging for sociology.
-New discussion groups about sociology and related philosophy were the consequences of social media impact.
+Blogging was the first social media platform used by sociologists.
+Sociologists like Eszter Hargittai, Chris Bertram, and Kieran Healy were among the few who began using blogging in sociology.
+New discussion groups on sociology and related philosophy were a consequence of social media's impact.
 The vast number of comments and discussions thus became a part of understanding sociology.
 One of such famous groups was Crooked Timber.
-Getting feedback on such social sites is faster and impactful.
+Getting feedback on such social sites is faster and more impactful.
 Disintermediation, visibility, and measurement are the major effects of e-public sociology.
-Other social media tools like Twitter and Facebook also became the tools for a sociologist.
+Other social media tools, like Twitter and Facebook, also became tools for sociologists.
 "Public Sociology in the Age of Social Media".

 Digital transformation of sociological theory

-Information and communication technology as well as the proliferation of digital data are revolutionizing sociological research.
+Information and communication technology, along with the proliferation of digital data, is revolutionizing sociological research.
 Whereas there is already much methodological innovation in digital humanities and computational social sciences, theory development in the social sciences and humanities still consists mainly of print theories of computer cultures or societies.
 These analogue theories of the digital transformation, however, fail to account for how profoundly the digital transformation of the social sciences and humanities is changing the epistemic core of these fields.
 Digital methods constitute more than providers of ever-bigger digital datasets for testing of analogue theories, but also require new forms of digital theorising.
-The ambition of research programmes on the digital transformation of social theory is therefore to translate analogue into digital social theories so as to complement traditional analogue social theories of the digital transformation by digital theories of digital societies.
+The ambition of research programmes on the digital transformation of social theory is therefore to translate analogue into digital social theories to complement traditional analogue social theories of the digital transformation by digital theories of digital societies.